 Stephen has become well-known for his intricately detailed exhibition work; he has held 15 solo shows, and has been included in over 80 group shows over the last two and a half decades.
 His work is included in many private and public glass collections both in New Zealand and internationally.

 Abigail Steel is a jeweller and artist based in Tāmaki Makaurau.
-She has a background fine arts and holds an advanced degree in Goldsmithing.
+She has a background fine arts through Whitecliffe College and holds an advanced degree in Goldsmithing, which she utilises by running her own jewellery business.